toa-io/toa/extensions/configuration/readme.md

      required: [foo]
 ```

-Well-known shortcut `configuration` is available.

 ### Concise Declaration

 As it is known that Configuration Schema is declared with a JSON Schema `object` type, any
 configuration declaration without defined `properties` considered as concise.
 Properties of concise
 declaration are treated as required configuration properties with the same type as its value
 type and no additional properties allowed.

+Also note that a well-known shortcut `configuration` is available.

 Next two declarations are equivalent.